Rugby union in Sweden: Club Rugby

-The Allsvenskan is the highest tier of the national rugby union competition in Sweden.
-The first Swedish championship took place in 1943 and the current champions (2016) is Stockholm Exiles.
+The Allsvenskan is currently the highest tier of the national rugby union competition in Sweden.
+The first Swedish championship took place in 1943.
+The current champions (2025) are Stockholm Exiles RFC.
 Under the Allsvenskan is two levels of regional competition.

-New for the 2010 season is a national rugby sevens series that will be played over multiple weekends.
+Beginning in the 2010 season, a national rugby sevens series began to be played over multiple weekends.
 This initiative comes from the decision by the IOC to include rugby sevens in the Olympics.

-The Swedish club champions also compete for the Nordic Cup with fellow club champions of Denmark, Finland and Norway.
+The Swedish club champions have in the past competed for the club Nordic Cup with fellow club champions of Denmark, Finland and Norway.